 When a patient’s doctor starts the search for a matching bone marrow donor, they will generally look at 10 specific human leukocyte antigen (HLA) markers to determine a match.
 Most require at least a 9 out of 10 match, but a 10 out of 10 is best.
 The closer the match, the better the chance that the patient’s immune system will recognize the donated cells as its own and allow them to grow and make new healthy blood cells.

 When it comes to matching HLA types, a patient’s ethnic background is important in predicting the likelihood of finding a match.
-This is because HLA markers used in matching are inherited.
-Some ethnic groups have more complex tissue types than others.
-So a person’s best chance of finding a donor may be with someone of the same ethnic background.
-It is very hard for patients to find a matching bone marrow donor, and for a patient of color, it is even more difficult due to the lack of diversity on the bone marrow registry.
+This is because HLA markers used in matching are inherited and some ethnic groups have more complex tissue types than others.
+This means that a person’s best chance of finding a donor may be with someone of the same ethnic background.
+It is already very hard for patients to find a matching bone marrow donor, and for a patient of color, it is even more difficult due to the lack of diversity on the bone marrow registry.

-If no match is found in the global donor pool, that doesn’t mean a match doesn’t exist.
-It just means that the person who could be a match is just not registered yet.
+If no match is found in the global donor pool, that doesn’t mean a match doesn’t exist - it means that the person who could be a match is just not registered yet.
 A perfect match could still be out there.
-For this reason, many families partner with DKMS to host bone marrow donor drives in hopes of finding their second chance.
+For this reason, many families choose to partner with DKMS to host donor registration drive in hopes of finding their second chance.

 DKMS is an international nonprofit dedicated to helping patients find their lifesaving bone marrow donor to treat their blood cancer or blood disorder.
 The more people who know about the demand for bone marrow donors, the better the chances are for the patients who need them.

 Get your family and friends involved!
 You can host an in-person donor registration drive in your community, at your place of business or on your college campus.
 Reach out our donor recruitment team to get more information.